Get alerts of updates about «Hand hygiene and cough etiquette»

-Both hand washing and alcohol-based hand disinfection are, in most cases, effective methods of hand hygiene.
+Both hand washing and alcohol-based hand disinfection are good and effective hand hygiene methods.

-Alcohol-based hand disinfection has a reduced effect in many situations where there is a need for hand hygiene, such as when the hands are wet, visibly dirty or soiled with organic matter such as food residues and body fluids.
+Alcohol-based hand disinfection has a reduced effect in many situations where there is a need for hand hygiene, such as when the hands are wet, visibly dirty or soiled with organic material such as food residues and body fluids.
 There is also limited experience with widespread use of hand disinfection among children and adolescents.
-Hand washing with soap and water is normally recommended as a method outside the healthcare service.
+Hand washing with soap and water is therefore normally recommended as a method outside the healthcare sector.

 For the best effect, follow the manufacturer's recommendations for how much to use and how long it takes to work.